“Change is hard when numbers don’t tell the story – emotions do.” – Dr. Debbie Rhea

 Rhea, D.J., Rivchun, A., & Clark, L. (submitted, July 2017).
 The LiiNK Project® Intervention in K and 1 Public School Children: Effects of unstructured play breaks and character development on classroom behaviors.
 Journal of School Health.

-Lund, E., Brimo, D., Rhea, D., & Rivchun, A. (In press, scheduled Dec 2017).
+Lund, E., Brimo, D., Rhea, D., & Rivchun, A. (2017).
 The effect of multiple recesses on listening effort: A preliminary study.
 Journal of Pediatric, Educational, & Rehabilitative Audiology.

 Rhea, D.J., Rivchun, A., & Clark, L. (In press, scheduled spring 2018).
 LiiNK Project: Case Study.
 Instructional Leadership in the Content Areas: Case Studies for Curriculum and Instruction.
 Routledge/University Council for Educational Administration.